-RHB Singapore's Capital Markets team was able to reach out to a wider pool of existing and potential clients while taking on more diverse projects by being involved in IPO-related talks and promoting small cap stocks among investors.
-This built up RHB's profile in Singapore as a small to mid-cap brokerage
+gapore's Capital Markets team was able to reach out to a wider pool of existing and potential hile taking on more diverse projects by being involved in IPO-related talks and promoting small ks among investors.
+This built up RHB's profile in Singapore as a small to mid-cap brokerage ed the role of joint placement agent for the IPO of Sim Leisure Group Ltd on the Catalist Board e SGX-ST in 2019 financial advisor to 8S Capital Holdings Pte Ltd (backed by affiliates of Kohlberg Kravis Roberts b.
+L.P. and the founding members of 800 Super Holdings Limited) ("800 Super") in successfully tising 800 Super dated as Joint Global Coordinator and Bookrunner for ESR-REITs up to SGD100 million Private Placement mid-cap segment

-As an SGX-authorised Catalist full sponsor, the team also unlocked a host of advisory services, which resulted in the following deals:
+X-authorised Catalist full sponsor, the team also unlocked a host of advisory services, which in the following deals: